vryurek/SpotiFour/README.md

 in the node.js command prompt and enter the command 'node app.js'.
 The message 'Listening on 8888' should appear.

 Then, go to your browser an type 'localhost:8888' in the address bar.
 This will bring you to the application\
 login screen.
-We have created a Spotify account specifically for this project:\
+We have created a Spotify account specifically for this project (Login information is in the deliverables)

 Authors:\
 Veronica Yurek\